Endiang: History

 The history of the Endiang area was first recorded in local author Jean James' book This Was Endiang.
-In 2002 the history of the area was updated with family histories included in the book "Endiang - Our Home".
+In 2002 the history of the area was updated with family histories included in the book Endiang - Our Home.
 The latest 650 page history book was the project of the Endiang History Book Committee.

-The Endiang community celebrated their Centennial on July 23–25, 2010.

 Geography

 Endiang is located on a plain bounded by ranges of hills to the west and south, and by Sullivan Lake, a large alkali lake to the east.
 The Chain Lakes lie to the southwest.
 Its geography and climate is similar to that of most other prairie areas of East-Central and Southern Alberta, experiencing cold winters broken up by Chinook winds, and warm, dry summers.
 In recent years, Endiang has experienced both extreme droughts and extreme wet conditions, having a great impact on the local farming community, although this sort of weather pattern is typical of other such areas found in Palliser's Triangle.

-Endiang's closest neighbor is the small hamlet of Byemoor, located about 8 mi to the west.
+Endiang's closest neighbour is the small hamlet of Byemoor, located about 8 mi to the west.
 Together the two communities are commonly referred to as "Endmoor".